ayersgill/EmailServices/README.md

 Here you just need to specify the classname of the senderfactory you want to use (DO NOT use the full name, just the classname)

 The EmailSubjectPrefix and EmailBodyPrefix are optional.
-Line breaks in the BodyPrefix can be either \n or <br> (with &lt; and &gt; used to escape html tags)
-EmailServices will check it and convert it correctly based on the email type being sent (HTML or TEXT)
+Line breaks in the BodyPrefix can be either \n or <br> (with &lt; and &gt; used to escape html tags and using &#10; for \n) EmailServices will check it and convert it correctly based on the email type being sent (HTML or TEXT)

 Similar to the Net Core configuration, each sender will look for its own needed configuration values, so the ones not needed will be ignored and not cause problems (Although not recommended for clarity).